 Think to yourself, how much toast are you really going to need every hour?
 Is the business going to grow, and need more toast in the future?
 The answer to these questions will help you find if that toaster that is capable of doing 30 slices per hour is the right for your business, or if the one that does 1,100 slices per hour is better.

 7. What Kind of Bread Can it Toast

-This fits with slot width, conveyer width, and heat control, but the type of bread you’ll be toasting is important to think about too.
+This fits with slot width, conveyor width, and heat control, but the type of bread you’ll be toasting is important to think about too.
 The toaster has to have enough clearance so that the bread will fit into the equipment.
 If the slot width is 1” and you’re cooking 1” Texas toast, well, that’ll be a tight fit.

-Also, if all you’re going to be toasting is buns, then a conveyer toaster with only one heating element will do you good.
-But always remember, if you’re planning on expanding into other recipes in the future that may need two heating elements, you may want to go with a conveyer toaster with adjustable heating elements (where one side can be turned off, and turned back on when needed).
+Also, if all you’re going to be toasting is buns, then a conveyor toaster with only one heating element will do you good.
+But always remember, if you’re planning on expanding into other recipes in the future that may need two heating elements, you may want to go with a conveyor toaster with adjustable heating elements (where one side can be turned off, and turned back on when needed).

 8. Volts, Amps, and Watts

 And we can’t end this without reminding you to always take a look at the voltage, amps, and watts of any equipment, before you make a purchase.
 We don’t want anything bad to happen, but if you need a quick rundown on what to consider, take a look at this how-to guide on watts, amps, and volts.

 If you still have questions on what toaster is right for you, give our sales team a call at 888-388-6372 or use our Live Chat feature at the top of our main website.